trueos/pcbsd/src-qt5/docs/controlpanel.rst

 does not install any files into :file:`/usr/local/etc/rc.d/`.
 This generally occurs with packages that just install libraries or plugins, and meta-packages which do not install anything and just have a bunch of dependencies.

 After making your selections, click the "Start" button.
-A progress bar will indicate the status, which goes by quickly, and then summarize the number of modules built.
-An example is shown in Figure 8.1i.
+A progress bar will indicate the status and summarize the number of modules built.
+An example is shown in Figure 8.1j.
 After reviewing the summary, click the "Close" button to return to the main EasyPBI screen.

-**Figure 8.1i: Summary of Modules**
+**Figure 8.1j: Summary of Modules**

 .. image:: images/easypbi9.png